 Modifying Child Support

 In order to modify Child Support payments, major “substantial and continuing” changes must have occurred, such as: increases or decreases in your earnings, loss of employment, relocation to a different home, a new spouse and/or new children, or long-lasting illness.
 These changes are called “changed circumstances” by the court and they are required to qualify for a modification.
-It is important to seek modification with the Court as soon as your circumstances warrant it, as it is not possible to make the change retroactive.
-Many people end up owing significant amounts of back support payments because they did not act when their circumstances changed.
+It is important to seek modification with the Court as soon as your circumstances warrant it, as the court is not allowed to make the change retroactive.
+Many people end up owing significant amounts of back support payments with interest because they did not act when their circumstances changed.

-Before you decide to file your modification in court, it is wise to have your documents checked by a lawyer because it can be very frustrating to realize you may not qualify at this time to modify.
-At McMurdie Law Office and WHYmediate Mediation Services, we provided advice and counsel, or limited scope representation when your case may not justify full representation.
+Before you decide to file your request to modify child support, it is wise to have your documents checked by a lawyer because it can be very frustrating to realize you may not qualify at this time to modify.
+At McMurdie Law & Mediation, we provide advice and counsel, or limited scope representation when your case may not justify full representation.
 We can guide you to prepare your own case and save a great deal in attorney fees.
 We will review your documents and give you guidance about developing your documents and proof needed for court.
-Contact McMurdie Law Office to find out if your case warrants modification.
+Contact McMurdie Law & Mediation to find out if your case warrants modification.

 Complete the contact form to request a consultation with McMurdie Law & Mediation.